rajabishek/blogger/source/_posts/Functional-Thinking-Scala.md

 greeting = "Good evening!" //Perfectly valid since greeting is a var
 ```

 We start function definitions with the `def` keyword.
-The function’s name as shown above is max and it is followed by a comma separated list of parameters in parentheses with type annotations for every parameter.
-After the close parenthesis of max’s parameter list we type annotate the result type of the function.
+The function’s name as shown below is minimum and it is followed by a comma separated list of parameters in parentheses with type annotations for every parameter.
+After the close parenthesis of minimum's parameter list we type annotate the result type of the function.
 In Scala the type of value returned from a function is called as result type(In Java we call it return type).
 Following the function’s result type is an equals sign and pair of curly braces which contains the function body.
 ```scala
 def minimum(x: Int, y: Int): Int = {
   if (x < y)